redhat-cop/cloud.vmware_ops/roles/vcenter_host_connection/README.md

 ## Role Variables

 ### Auth

-- **vcenter_host_connection_hostname**:
+- **vcenter_host_connection_hostname**: (string, Required)
-  - str, The hostname of the vCenter to which you want to connect.
-Required
+  - The hostname or IP address of the vSphere vCenter.
+  - If this variable is not set, the collection level variable `vmware_ops_hostname` will be used.
+If that variable is not set, the environment variable `VMWARE_HOST` will be used.
+At least one of these variables must be set to use this role.
+  - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **vcenter_host_connection_username**:
+- **vcenter_host_connection_username**: (string, Required)
-  - str, The username to use to authenticate to the vCenter to which you want to connect.
-Required
+  - The vSphere vCenter username.
+  - If this variable is not set, the collection level variable `vmware_ops_username` will be used.
+If that variable is not set, the environment variable `VMWARE_USER` will be used.
+At least one of these variables must be set to use this role.
+  - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **vcenter_host_connection_password**:
+- **vcenter_host_connection_password**: (string, Required)
-  - str, The password to use to authenticate to the ESXi or vCenter to which you want to connect.
-Required
+  - The vSphere vCenter password.
+  - If this variable is not set, the collection level variable `vmware_ops_password` will be used.
+If that variable is not set, the environment variable `VMWARE_PASSWORD` will be used.
+At least one of these variables must be set to use this role.
+  - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **vcenter_host_connection_validate_certs**:
+- **vcenter_host_connection_validate_certs** (boolean)
-  - bool, If true then certificates will be validated when connecting to the vCenter for auth.
-Optional.
+  - Allows connection when SSL certificates are not valid.
+Set to false when certificates are not trusted.
+  - If this variable is not set, the collection level variable `vmware_ops_validate_certs` will be used.
+If that variable is not set, the environment variable `VMWARE_VALIDATE_CERTS` will be used.
+  - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **vcenter_host_connection_port**:
+- **vcenter_host_connection_port** (integer):
-  - int, The port of the vCenter to which you want to connect.
-Optional.
+  - The port number of the vSphere vCenter or ESXi server.
+  - If this variable is not set, the collection level variable `vmware_ops_port` will be used.
+If that variable is not set, the environment variable `VMWARE_PORT` will be used.
+  - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

 ### Placement
 - **vcenter_host_connection_folder**: